 Not many people actually enjoy the process of filling out their taxes every year.
 But it’s the law, and most of us do have to file a federal income tax return annually.
 Why stress yourself out (and your accountant) waiting until the very last minute to get this task done?
 Instead, set a goal date well before April 15 to submit your tax returns to the IRS.

-Tip/Resource: If you made $49,000 or less in 2009, you can get free tax help and preparation by an IRS-trained and certified volunteer through the VITA program.
+Tip/Resource: If you made $60,000 or less last year, you can get free tax help and preparation by an IRS-trained and certified volunteer through the VITA program.
 That stands for Volunteer Income Tax Assistance.
-Call the IRS at 800-829-1040 or log onto the the IRS website at www.irs.gov to find a local VITA site in your area.
+To locate the nearest VITA or TCE site near you, use the VITA Locator Tool or call 800-906-9887.

 The Payoff: Getting this chore accomplished early will give you peace of mind, help you avoid crowds at the Post Office, and also get a check back early from Uncle Sam if you’re due a refund.
 Owe the government?
 Filing early – or at least on time – will help you too as you’ll avoid late fees and penalties.